Location: Avocet Nature Refuge, QLD

 You’ll help maintain a vital refuge for a critically-endangered native species, enjoy the company of like-minded people and learn directly from experts in the field.

 There will also be time to explore the refuge and surrounding areas like Lake Maraboon (great for a swim) and Minerva Hills (amazing hiking).

 Is this trip right for you?

-Much of the week’s work will be done at night when the wallabies are active.
-We will set up camp at the refuge with basic facilities, reception and electricity.
-There is no level of fitness required for this trip.
-Volunteers must be at least 17 years of age.
+A moderate level of fitness is required for this trip.
+We will set up camp at the refuge with basic facilities.
+Some experience with gardening tools is preferred for this trip.
+Volunteers must be at least 16 years of age.